-When developing transport solutions, designers need to find the right balance between high performance, competitive pricing, style, reliability, comfort, safety, strength, fuel efficiency and minimal environmental impact.
-The sustainable solution often lies in a new generation of lightweight plastics, because:
+When developing transport solutions, designers strive to find the ideal balance between high material performance, competitive pricing, style, comfort, safety, fuel efficiency and minimal environmental impact.
+The sustainable solution is reflected by an optimal balance of all these parameters and requirements.

 - Plastic components weigh 50 percent less than similar components made from other materials, which means a 25 to 35% improvement in fuel economy.